tchiahsu/microgreen-app/README.md

 - Track microgreen product offerings
 - Record and monitor orders in real time
 - Generate delivery records for clients
-- Gain a clear overview of daily operations
+- Gain a clear overview of daily operations (seeding and germination)

 ## Why GreenTrack?
 Microgreen businesses often work on a **grow-to-order model**, where crop cycles depend directly on incoming orders.
 GreenTrack streamlines this process by giving employees the tools they need to understand operations at both a **macro and micro level**—from individual order details to overall business trends.